 Tilly Domian is our Buccleuch's embedded photographer, happy to get involved and in amongst the action to produce superb images of Buccleuch's (and our adversaries) in action.
 Tilly does concert photography, re-enactment, lost places and what I encounter in everyday life so ... and sometimes even stands in front of the camera.

-Since our first visit to Grolle in 2015 we have been supported by fabulous muscians, not only in the form of drums and pipes whilst marching but also around our camp and indeed involved in creating entertainment in Grolle itsdelf.
+Since our first visit to Grolle in 2015 we have been supported by fabulous muscians, not only in the form of drums and pipes whilst marching but also around our camp and indeed involved in creating entertainment in Grolle itself.
 A big hats off to Duncan & Liz Bell, Katja Piroué, Alasdair Stuart, Mhairi Taylor and Fraser McLachlan.

 Tokens of Grolle

-In 2017 it was a commemorative coin and in 2019 it was a replicar of the tokens allocated to the civilians of Grolle to allow them access to the city walls to observe the besieging forces.
+In 2017 it was a commemorative coin In 2019 it was a replicar of the tokens allocated to the civilians of Grolle to allow them access to the city walls to observe the besieging forces.